caermeglaeddyv/ansible-role-etcd/README.md

 # to localhost and copying them among other cluster members:
 etcd_project_dir: files/{{ etcd_project_name }}

+# Versions of kubeadm and kubelet used in role, usueally this must satisfy
+# the version of kubernetes cluster, which will connect to etcd cluster:
+etcd_k8s_version: 1.14.10

 # SANs which will be added to etcd server certificate:
 etcd_server_cert_sans: []
+# - abc.xyz
+# - 1.2.3.4

 # Initial cluster state for etcd cluster:
 etcd_initial_cluster_state: new